B. Saroja Devi: Rise to stardom (1955-1967)

 Saroja Devi's debut movie and also her first major success was K. R. Seetharama Sastry's Kannada film Mahakavi Kalidasa (1955), in which she played the heroine role 'Vidyadhare'.
 The film won the National Film Award for Best Feature Film in Kannada.
 Next, she acted in B. R. Panthulu's Tamil film Thangamalai Ragasiyam (1957), in which she performed a dance sequence.
 She was one of the very few actresses who starred in Kannada, Tamil, Telugu and Hindi in the 1950s.

 Subsequently, she was noted by M. G. Ramachandran (MGR), who cast her as the female lead in Nadodi Mannan (1958), the movie that made her one of the most popular actresses in Tamil Nadu.
 She was then signed up for the Hindi film Paigham (1959), in which her co-stars included Dilip Kumar.
 She went on to work with other leading Hindi actors, including Rajendra Kumar in Sasural (1961), Sunil Dutt in Beti Bete (1964) and Shammi Kapoor in Pyaar Kiya To Darna Kya (1963).
 She also shot a few scenes with Raj Kapoor for Nazrana (1961), but was replaced by Vyjayanthimala after a conflict with the director C. V. Sridhar.

 Following the success of Nadodi Mannan, she was also cast opposite the leading Tamil actors of that time: with Gemini Ganesan in Kalyana Parisu (1959), with Sivaji Ganesan in Bhaaga Pirivinai (1959) and again with MGR in Thirudadhe (1961).
 Her involvement in Tamil films also continued with superhits like Palum Pazhamum (1961), Vazhkai Vazhvatharke (1964), Aalayamani (1962), Periya Idathu Penn (1963), Puthiya Paravai (1964), Panakkara Kudumbam (1964), Enga Veetu Pillai (1965) and Anbe Vaa (1966).
 The women adored her dressing sense and her saris and blouses, ornaments, hairstyles were copied by girls and women.
-She came to be known as a "lucky mascot" for MGR films and acted with him in 26 films.The pairing of Sivaji Ganesan and Saroja Devi gave 22 back-to-back hit movies and with Gemini Ganesan in 17 movies.
+She came to be known as a "lucky mascot" for MGR films and acted with him in 26 films.The pairing of Sivaji Ganesan and Saroja Devi gave around 20 movies. with Gemini Ganesan she acted in 17 movies.
 The women adored her dressing sense and her saris and blouses, ornaments, hairstyles were copied by girls and women.

 Her early successes in Kannada cinema included Chintamani (1957), School Master (1958) and Jagajyothi Basveshwara (1959).
 Her performance as a patriotic anti-British queen in the Kannada Kittooru Rani Chennamma (1961) was widely acclaimed.
 In 1964, she and Kalyan Kumar acted in the first full-fledged Kannada colour movie Amarashilpi Jakanachari (1964).